Tuesday, February 5, 2013

 The Catechism of the Catholic Church teaches that parents are the primary educators of their children, regardless of the schooling method.
 I think that most Christian homeschoolers give precedence to getting their children into Heaven over getting them into Harvard.
 The character of the child and his or her spiritual formation is the top priority.
 There is little use in book learning without a firm religious foundation.

 What I don't think gets enough press is the spiritual warfare being waged between the forces of good and evil as it concerns us homeschoolers.
 It only occurred to me recently that attacks against my homeschooling efforts have their origin in Satan.
 My new motto is, stop feeding the dragon.
 The devil wants us distracted from our sacred purpose.
 He wants all parents distracted, but I think the ones who are making a point of focusing on religious instruction get his special attention.
 Those keeping their children out of harm's way, physically, emotionally, and spiritually, are going to more acutely experience his wrath.
-Enmity has been placed between the dragon and the seed of woman, and since the serpent couldn't conquer the child born of Mary, he is going after the rest of her offspring.
+Enmity has been placed between the dragon and the seed of the Woman, and since the serpent couldn't conquer the child born of Mary, he is going after the rest of her offspring.
 This is taught in the Book of Revelation.

 I think we need to grow thicker skins.
 God has given us a great task, and the devil will do anything to make us doubt ourselves and to thwart our efforts, and to turn others against us.
 The best way to defeat the dragon is to stop feeding him ammunition.
 He eats anger, low self-esteem, depression, self-doubt, fear, guilt, malice, hopelessness, and despair.
 He is repelled by Faith, Hope, and Love.
 Shove those in his mouth, and he will be silenced.